sierralex58/streamtrak/README.md

 # streamtrak
-Stream audio to icecast including broadcast directly from Traktor S4
+Stream audio to icecast directly from Traktor S4, using ffmpeg.